-For instance, analysis of financial and energy markets has recently seen the need to go beyond the paradigm of Markovian stochastic processes - itself a consequence of (over)simplified models based on aggregation of independent random shocks over time.
-In many application areas that noise exhibits negative auto-correlations, leading to inherent roughness in corresponding stochastic models, poorly handled with standard theory of stochastic analysis.
-With concrete motivation from rough volatility, a major development in the field, investigated within a joint DFG project (WIAS-PI: Christian Bayer) and also the strand (ii) of a ERC-CoG project (WIAS-PI: Peter K. Friz), there is a clear outlook to develop a full range of methodology related to the analysis and numerical treatment of non-Markovian, non-martingale based stochastic systems.
-This relates naturally to Terry Lyons' rough path theory, a purely analytical view on stochastic theory based on higher-order numerical schemes.
-After years of foundational work, the last few years have seen multiple breakthroughs, especially in the field of stochastic partial differential equations, itself tied to concrete applications such as stability of non-linear filtering problems or surface growth modelling.
+Standard theory of stochastic analysis is poorly equipped to handle such rough noise.
+However, Terry Lyons' rough path theory provides a methodology for the analysis and numerical treatment of non-Markovian, non-martingale based stochastic systems.
+After years of foundational work, the last few years have seen multiple breakthroughs, especially in the field of stochastic partial differential equations.
+These equations are tied to important applications such as stability of non-linear filtering problems or surface growth modelling.
 Numerical and algorithmic aspects of resulting classes of rough partial differential equations is one of the goals of DFG research unit FOR 2402 / project P3 (PI: Christian Bayer, John Schoenmakers) situated at WIAS.

 We are grateful for the funding provided by:

 - DFG individual grant "Rough stochastic volatility and related topics" (BA 5484/1-1), started in 2015, finished 2019.

 - DFG Research Unit FOR 2402 "Rough Paths, Stochastic Partial Differential Equations and Related Topics" - project P3 together with Raphael Kruse (TU Berlin) and John Schoenmakers (WIAS), started in 2016, second funding period starting in 2019.